mhoerth/kafka-rabbitmq-testsystem/README.md

 - [structs](#structs), contains the used structs for testing (json struct and csv struct)
 - [testfiles](#testfiles), contains the used testfiles (binary files) for testing and the go file to create the testfiles
 - [testing](#testing), contains a basic kafka producer and consumer
-- [ToDo](#ToDo), contains a testdocument with open points and some findings during testing
-- the files 'start_testsystem.sh' and 'stop_testsystem.sh' are a method to start/configure a local testsystem (requires a running local instance of Kafka and Zookeeper)

 # Requirements
-On the basis of a golang image this testsystem needs a few other components to interact with the different bus syxstems and to use different encoding formats
+On the basis of  golang this testsystem needs a few other components to interact with the different bus systems and to use different encoding formats
+- golang version 1.10.4 or higher
+- docker client version 18.09.7 or higher
+- docker server (docker engine) version 19.03.5 or higher
 - [Sarama kafka client](https://github.com/Shopify/sarama) --> kafka interaction
 - [AMQP 0-9-1](https://github.com/streadway/amqp) --> rabbitmq interaction
 - [goavro](https://github.com/linkedin/goavro) --> avro encoding